WenzWenzWenz/DelphiReSym/README.md

 2. **Import the binary you want to analyse and open it in Ghidra's CodeBrowser** (🐉 button).

 3. **(Optional)**: Let Ghidra complete its **Auto Analysis**.
    The tool has been tested post-analysis without issues.
-Executing it Pre-Auto-Analysis, the statistics of _DelphiReSym_ upon successful execution might be incorrectly inflated.
+Executing it pre-auto-analysis though has a negative effect on the accuracy of statistics which _DelphiReSym_ prints upon successful execution (but not on the reversing logic).

 4. **Load the script**:

    * Download the script from this repo's [releases](https://github.com/WenzWenzWenz/DelphiReSym/releases/tag/latest_version) *(or the main branch, but that one might not be stable)*.
-   * Go to **Window > Script Manager** (green ▶️ button).
+   * Go to **Window > Script Manager** (green play button).
    * Click the **"Manage Script Directories"** button (the button which looks like an itemize symbol).
-   * Add the folder containing the downloaded `DelphiReSym.py` via the green ➕ icon.
+   * Add the folder containing the downloaded `DelphiReSym.py` via the green plus icon.
    * Close the bundle manager.

 5. **Run the tool**:

    * Locate the script "DelphiReSym.py" in the Script Manager list (bundled in the "Delphi" directory).
-   * Click it, then press the **green ▶️ button** ("Run Script").
+   * Click it, then press the **green play button** ("Run Script").
    * If the imported binary is supported, a progress bar and status messages will appear in the Ghidra console.